Hammenforce/CRE/CRE_Paper_PlainText.md

 ## ABSTRACT

-We introduce Complex Resonance Embedding (CRE), a novel sequence processing architecture that achieves O(n) time and memory complexity through push-pull cumulative dynamics.
-Unlike Transformer self-attention, which requires O(n²) complexity to compute all pairwise interactions, CRE maintains dual accumulator states that selectively aggregate information via learned gates and exponential decay.
+We introduce Complex Resonance Embedding (CRE), a novel sequence processing architecture that achieves O(n) time and memory complexity through push-pull cumulative dynamics with position modulation.
+Unlike Transformer self-attention, which requires O(n²) complexity to compute all pairwise interactions, CRE maintains dual accumulator states that selectively aggregate information via learned gates, with the differential output modulated by a learnable position-dependent decay.
 This enables linear scaling while preserving the ability to model long-range dependencies.

 Empirical evaluation on matched-parameter models (4.76M vs 4.74M parameters, ratio 1.005) demonstrates: